leycec/aokana-linux/README.md

      bad):
      1. Download our [**experimental** portable Lutris installer][local-portable].
-     1. Run the following command in a terminal from the directory you downloaded this installer to:
+     1. Open a terminal to the directory containing that file.
+     1. Copy-and-paste this command into that terminal:

             lutris -i aokana-native-portable.yml

-     3. When asked to *Select main Windows executable "Aokana.exe"*, select the top-level `Aokana.exe` file in the directory containing your portable Windows copy of *[Aokana][nekonyan-aokana]*.
+     4. When asked to *Select main Windows executable "Aokana.exe"*, select the top-level `Aokana.exe` file in the directory containing your portable Windows copy of *[Aokana][nekonyan-aokana]*.
-     3. When asked for a *Destination Folder*, select the **Linux game directory** that Lutris has already created for *[Aokana][nekonyan-aokana]* (e.g., `/home/insert_username_here/Games/aokana-native/`):
+     4. When asked for a *Destination Folder*, select the **Linux game directory** that Lutris has already created for *[Aokana][nekonyan-aokana]* (e.g., `/home/insert_username_here/Games/aokana-native/`):